shackste/autocut_podcast/README.md

 ```
 OR
 ```
-from combine import combine
-combine(<number of chunks>, "video_file.mp4", final_output_file=<enhanced_video_file>)
+ap.combine.combine(<number of chunks>, "video_file.mp4", final_output_file=<enhanced_video_file>)
 ```

 ### 5. Cut the video into episodes

-Given a set of start and end times, the video is cut into episodes, with intro and outro video added at beginning and end of each episode.
+Given a list of start and end times in seconds, the enhanced video is cut into episodes, with intro and outro video added at beginning and end of each episode.

 ```